CONTRAINDICATIONS

 DRUG INTERACTIONS

-Budesonide is a substrate for CYP3A4.
-Avoid concomitant use with CYP3A4 inhibitors (e.g., ketoconazole, itraconazole, ritonavir, indinavir, saquinavir, erythromycin, cyclosporine, and grapefruit juice), which can increase systemic budesonide concentrations.
+Avoid concomitant use with CYP3A4 inhibitors (including grapefruit juice), which can increase systemic budesonide concentrations.

 USE IN SPECIFIC POPULATIONS

-Pregnancy: Hypoadrenalism may occur in infants born of mothers receiving corticosteroids during pregnancy.
-Infants should be carefully observed for signs of hypoadrenalism and managed accordingly.
+Pregnancy: Hypoadrenalism may occur in infants whose mothers received corticosteroids during pregnancy.
+Carefully observe infants for hypoadrenalism and manage accordingly.

-Lactation: Lactation studies have not been conducted with EOHILIA.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for EOHILIA and any potential adverse effects on the breastfed infant from EOHILIA, or from the underlying maternal condition.
+Lactation: Lactation studies have not been conducted.
+Consider the benefits of breastfeeding, the mother’s need for EOHILIA, and any potential adverse effects on the infant from EOHILIA, or from the underlying maternal condition.

-Hepatic Impairment: Not recommended in patients with severe hepatic impairment (Child-Pugh Class C).
-In patients with moderate hepatic impairment (Child-Pugh Class B), monitor for signs and/or symptoms of hypercorticism.
+Hepatic Impairment: Not recommended in severe hepatic impairment (Child-Pugh Class C).
+Monitor for hypercorticism in moderate hepatic impairment (Child-Pugh Class B).

 Indication and Limitations of Use

-EOHILIA (budesonide oral suspension) is indicated for 12 weeks of treatment in adult and pediatric patients 11 years of age and older with eosinophilic esophagitis (EoE).
+EOHILIA (budesonide oral suspension) is indicated for 12 weeks of treatment in patients 11 years and older with eosinophilic esophagitis (EoE).

-EOHILIA has not been shown to be safe and effective for the treatment of EoE for longer than 12 weeks.
+EOHILIA has not been shown to be safe and effective for more than 12 weeks.

 Please click here for full Prescribing Information.